atlassian-labs/data-center-terraform/docs/docs/development/HOW_TO_START.md

 ??? info "Golang"

-    [Go](https://go.dev/){.external} is used extensively for testing this project, as such it needs to be installed.
+    [Go language](https://go.dev/){.external} is used extensively for testing this project, as such it needs to be installed.
 Check if Go is already installed by running the following command:

      ```shell
      go version